canuto/consulting-directory-norway/README.md

 }
 ```

-2. Apply themes using the `data-theme` attribute:
+2. Apply themes using the `data-theme` attribute in `web/templates/layout.hbs`:
 ```html
 <html data-theme="mytheme">
 ```